petersilva/drobo-utils/README.rst

      python-ctypes -- module for C-interface

 .. [#python] drobo-utils was tested in line mode using Python-2.4 for release 0.6.2.2.
 Prior to that there is a fairly scary bug, where it format wants to format all attached drives (only using 2.4)  It was fixed for 0.6.2.2.

-No one has tested GUI function, and it may be a challenge to obtain an appropriate Pyqt4 package.
-The utility is built on python-2.5 and python-2.6 and it is tested on both of them.
-  python-3 will definitely not work.
+The ctypes module is included with python3, so not necessary in that case.

 On RPM-based distros (such as Redhat & SuSe), it would more likely be 'yum' instead of 'aptitude' and some of the package names will change.
 A typical difference is that